 The Department of Education vs Homeschooling Organizations

-While visiting your Department of Education website is important; we also recommend contacting your State’s Homeschooling Organization.
-In addition, we suggest visiting local homeschooling families before taking action to homeschool your kids.
+While visiting your Department of Education website is important, we also recommend contacting your State’s Homeschooling Organization and visiting local homeschooling families before taking action to homeschool your kids.

 - The Department of Education has an agenda to enroll children in their system.
 When your children are enrolled in a local school, the school district receives monetary compensation.
 In addition, a government socializes and indoctrinates people through the public education system.